tl-its-umich-edu/ctools-project-migration/src/sql/READ_ONLY/README.md

     ./runVerifyAccessSiteMembership.sh <site id list file name>

-There are two output files: &lt;site id file name>.&lt;time stamp>.membership.csv is a log of the results of testing site membership.
-The output contains 3
+There are three output files:
+&lt;site id file name>.&lt;time stamp>.membership.txt is a log of
+the results of testing site membership.
+This file contains 3
 columns: the site id, the https status code, and a message.
 For successful requests the message will be "ok".
 For unsuccessful requests the status code will be returned and, if possible, there will also be sql that can be run later to fix the membership issue.
-As a convenience the sql will be collected into the file &lt;site id file name>.&lt;timestamp>.membership.deleteunknow.sql.
+As a convenience the sql will be collected into the file &lt;site id file name>.&lt;timestamp>.membership.deleteunknow.sql and a list of the sites that had bad users is put in the file &lt;site id file name>.&lt;timestamp>.membership.updatesites.txt.

 ## Running the output SQL